Rust unit testing: simplify your tests

 out if the wrong value comes from the code that you want to test or from the one that you use to define the constant.

-Regarding the names of these constants, I prefer to start with their role (primary or secondary) and then their purpose (first name, last name, full name …).
-That way, I can use the auto-completion feature of my editor to find the one I am looking for and avoid typing the long name or introduce typos.
+const PRIMARY_FULL_NAME: &str = "Lex Luthor";Regarding the names of these constants, I prefer to start with their role (primary or secondary) and then their purpose (first name, last name, full name …).
+That way, I can use my editor's auto-completion feature to find the one I am looking for and avoid typing the long name or introducing typos.
 But if you want to reverse them, it would also be fine as long as you are consistent with your naming.
 You do you.

 Replace the newly defined constants in all the tests.
-You will have finished this refactoring step only when you run the tests with the changes and they all pass again.
+You will have finished this refactoring step only when you run the tests with the changes, and they all pass again.

 #[test]